Officers: Barb Balok, Co-Chair & Kathy Baldwin, Co-Chair

 The fiscal year for Highland Lakes runs between October 1st and September 30th, culminating in an Annual Audit Meeting in February where the CPA of the Association, Finance Committee, Board and residents come together to discuss financial performance for the previous year.
 The Finance Committee is democracy in action, where the actual owners watch for any impropriety and study general spending trends to make sure that the owners at Highland Lakes are getting what they are paying for.
 It is also the source of proposals relating to possible savings and innovative ideas for cost efficiency and streamlining of the administration.

-Officers: Joel Lutz, Chair - Yvonne Wilson, Co-Chair - Sharon Smith, Secretary
+Officers: Sharon Smith, Chair - Yvonne Wilson, Co-Chair

 Board Liaisons: Denise Hein & Guy Balok

 The purpose of the Grounds Committee is to oversee general landscaping operations, tree and shrub removal and planting, lawn maintenance, tree pruning, flower planting, and general beautification of the property.
 However, it is not limited only to foliage and greenery, but also is involved with projects pertaining to the installation of benches along our pathways, mulch, safety of stairways and sidewalks, erosion, beaches, signage and virtually anything affixed, now or contemplated, to the common element and enjoyed by all.

 As with the social committees, the Grounds Committee will periodically become involved with issues associated with the Engineering or Vision Committee.
 Highland Lakes has 167 acres of property and miles of sidewalk within its interior and therefore, the task of maintaining the property is monumental.
 Separate contractors are used for tree maintenance, fertilization, lakes ecology, aquatic weed control, insecticides, goose control, shrub maintenance and general landscaping.